Repertoi-e/light-std/README.md

 >         it = to_lower(it);
 >         // Here the string is non-const so 'it' is actually a reference
 >         // to the code point in the string, so you can modify it directly.
->         // This also correctly handles replacing a code point with a larger one.
+>         // This also correctly handles replacing a code point with a larger
+>         // or smaller one.
 >         // See the implementation of string_iterator.
 >     }
 >     greeting; // "здрасти"
 > ```

-> ex.4 Taken from the `path` module.
+> ex.4 This example is taken directly from the `path` module.
 > ```cpp
 > [[nodiscard("Leak")]] array<string> path_split_into_components(string path) {
 >     array<string> result;